Jump to:

 Prehabilitation

 Rehabilitation interventions should begin early in the continuum of prostate cancer care to maximize and maintain function.
-A growing body of evidence shows the benefit for prehabilitation in several cancers, including prostate cancer.18 Prehabilitation traditionally occurs between the time of cancer diagnosis and before the start of definitive treatment although in some circumstances it may occur concurrently with neoadjuvant therapy.
-Patients who are cleared for physical activity should be encouraged to complete 150 minutes of moderate intensity physical activity per week with 2-3 days per week of strength training targeting major muscle groups per the American College of Sports Medicine guidelines.19
+A growing body of evidence shows the benefit for prehabilitation in several cancers, including prostate cancer.17 Prehabilitation traditionally occurs between the time of cancer diagnosis and before the start of definitive treatment although in some circumstances it may occur concurrently with neoadjuvant therapy.
+Patients who are cleared for physical activity should be encouraged to complete 150 minutes of moderate intensity physical activity per week with 2-3 days per week of strength training targeting major muscle groups per the American College of Sports Medicine (ACSM) guidelines.18

 Surgical management and radiation therapy can both have detrimental effects on sexual function.
 Sexual rehabilitation programs can be useful in minimizing these side effects.
 Although medical therapy should be offered sooner rather than later for patients experiencing erectile dysfunction, studies suggest maximal recovery may not occur until 18 months following surgery.
 Medical management most often includes oral phosphodiesterase type 5 inhibitors which can be given with intracavernosal injections of vasodilatory agents.
 Mechanical therapies including vacuum erectile devices and penile prostheses.
 Relationship and intimacy issues can be addressed with sexual counseling and couples counseling.
-Sexual dysfunction is often multifactorial therefore other factors such as depression, anxiety, grief, mourning, partner sexual dysfunction, and comorbidities should be addressed.22
+Sexual dysfunction is often multifactorial therefore other factors such as depression, anxiety, grief, mourning, partner sexual dysfunction, and comorbidities should be addressed.21

 Urinary dysfunction can result from surgical intervention of prostate cancer.
 Urinary function tends to improve gradually after surgery and remains stable after one year.
 For patients whose urinary function does not improve, treatment options can be similar to the management of urinary dysfunction from radiation therapy as discussed above.

-Palliative Care
+Palliative care

 Coordination of care

-Patient & family education
+Patient and family education

-Measurement of Treatment Outcomes including those that are impairment-based, activity participation-based and environmentally based.
+Measurement of treatment outcomes including those that are impairment-based, activity participation-based and environmentally based.

-Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills
+Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 As the cornerstone of treatment is often ADT, having as high a level of baseline conditioning as possible prior to treatment and maintaining physical activity throughout treatment is paramount.
-Patients fit for physical activity according to risk stratification from the National Comprehensive Cancer Network should be encouraged to participate in regular aerobic exercise, resistance training and stretching as tolerated.
+Patients fit for physical activity according to risk stratification from the NCCN should be encouraged to participate in regular aerobic exercise, resistance training, and stretching as tolerated.

 Cutting Edge/Emerging and Unique Concepts and Practice